iamdhruvsharma-zz/10-Days-of-Statistics/Day2_BasicProbability.md

 TIPS:

-1. Define Sample Space
+1. Define sample space.
-2. Select those events that statisfy the condition.
+2. Select those events that statisfy the condition(s).
-3.
+3. Then apply, total favourable events / total events in the sample space.